Professional Caregiver Services

 8. Health Monitoring: Observing and reporting any changes in health or behavior to family members or healthcare providers.

-1. What experience do you have in providing in-home care?
+1. What experience do your caregivers have in providing care?

 Inquire about their background, including training and certifications.

-2. What types of services can you provide?
+2. What types of services can your caregivers provide?

 Clarify the range of services they offer, such as personal care and meal preparation.